AdamAbdelrahim/AdamAbdelrahim-Terraform-ECS-Project/README.md

  - **Containerized Application:** Docker encapsulates the web application, making it platform-independent and easy to deploy.
  - **Scalable and Reliable:** ECS enables dynamic application scaling based on demand, ensuring high availability and performance.
  - **Secure Deployment:** ECR provides a private registry for storing and managing Docker images, enhancing security.
- - **Reproducible Environment:** The entire infrastructure and application deployment are codified in Terraform, allowing for easy replication and disaster recovery.
+ - **Reproducible Environment:** The entire infrastructure and application deployment is coded in Terraform, allowing for easy replication and disaster recovery.
 ### Benefits:

  - **Simplified Deployment:** Streamlines deploying complex web applications on AWS.